 In the short-term, the report found that the regional economy remains uncertain.
 This uncertainty is due to mine closures, reductions in capacity at mills and projects that have been delayed or cancelled.
 Employment levels, however, are stable but the report expects slow employment growth for the northwest region.

 “The delay in a final investment decision for LNG projects in Kitimat and the cancellation in July 2017 of the Pacific Northwest LNG facility planned for Port Edward suggests that declines in construction employment in the region and slowing of employment growth in support sectors may be expected going forward,” the report states.

-The report examines employment in the northwest, which is related to forestry, mining, tourism and operations through the Port of Prince Rupert.
+Employment in the northwest is related to forestry, mining, tourism and operations through the Port of Prince Rupert.
 While the decline or delay of the liquefied natural gas (LNG) industry on the coast may have brought a decline in construction employment, the report also found that construction has grown with the aluminum smelter expansion in Kitimat and site prep for potential LNG facilities.

 In Prince Rupert, the AltaGas propane export terminal project on Ridley Island may also counter the decline in employment at least for the time being.